ben--/kata-rnc/README.md

 The kata may be evaluated per the unmodified rules by running `make` on a well-configured Ubuntu system.
 This will build and test the C version of the solution on an Ubuntu 14.04 system with build-essentials installed.

+If you don't have an Ubuntu 14.04 machine with `build-essential`, `check`, and `valgrind` installed, but you do have Docker, you can simply run `do/all-c`

-Developers can automatically run unit tests by issuing a `do/auto test` command.
+Developers can automatically run unit tests by issuing a `do/auto fast-c` command.

 Current CI status can be found on the [Travis](https://travis-ci.org/ben--/kata-rnc.svg) build.
-Full CI reporting requires a [Jenkins CI](#local-ci) setup.

 ## Extra Twists